codepluck/password-generator/README.md

-# Password Generator React Plugin
+# Password Generator React Component

 A simple and customizable password generator component built for React with TypeScript.